coreruleset/documentation/content/deployment/install.md

 ```

 Depending on your configurated thresholds, this should be detected as a malicious request.
 If you use blocking mode, you should receive an Error 403.
 The request should also be logged to the audit log, which is usually in `/var/log/modsec_audit.log`.

+## Upgrading

+### Upgrading from CRS 3.x to CRS 4

+The most impactful change is the removal of application exclusion packages in favor of a plugin system.
+If you had activated the exclusion packages in CRS 3, you should download the plugins for them and place them in the plugins subdirectory.
+We maintain the list of plugins in our [Plugin Registry](https://github.com/coreruleset/plugin-registry).
+You can find detailed information on working with plugins in our [plugins documentation]({{ ref "plugins.md" }}).

+In terms of changes to the detection rules, the amount of changes is smaller than in the CRS 2—3 changeover.
+Most rules have only evolved slightly, so it is recommended that you keep any existing custom exclusions that you have made under CRS 3.

+We recommend to start over by copying our `crs-setup.conf.example` to `crs-setup.conf` with a copy of your old file at hand, and re-do the customizations that you had under CRS 3.

+Please note that we added a large number of new detections, and any new detection brings a certain risk of false alarms.
+Therefore, we recommend to test first before going live.

+### Upgrading from CRS 2.x to CRS 3

+In general, you can update by unzipping our new release over your older one, and updating the `crs-setup.conf` file with any new settings.
+However, CRS 3.0 is a major rewrite, incompatible with CRS 2.x.
+Key setup variables have changed their name, and new features have been introduced.
+Your former modsecurity_crs_10_setup.conf file is thus no longer usable.
+We recommend you to start with a fresh crs-setup.conf file from scratch.

+Most rule IDs have been changed to reorganize them into logical sections.
+This means that if you have written custom configuration with exclusion rules (e.g. `SecRuleRemoveById`, `SecRuleRemoveTargetById`, `ctl:ruleRemoveById` or `ctl:ruleRemoveTargetById`) you must renumber the rule numbers in that configuration.
+You can do this using the supplied utility util/id_renumbering/update.py or find the changes in util/id_renumbering/IdNumbering.csv.

+However, a key feature of the CRS 3 is the reduction of false positives in the default installation, and many of your old exclusion rules may no longer be necessary.
+Therefore, it is a good option to start fresh without your old exclusion rules.

+If you are experienced in writing exclusion rules for CRS 2.x, it may be worthwhile to try running CRS 3 in Paranoia Level 2 (PL2).
+This is a stricter mode, which blocks additional attack patterns, but brings a higher number of false positives — in many situations the false positives will be comparable with CRS 2.x.
+This paranoia level however will bring you a higher protection level than CRS 2.x or a CRS 3 default install, so it can be worth the investment.